 History

-After World War II, the church grew rapidly.
-It became obvious that Presbyterians needed two church facilities to serve the expanding Whittier population.
-Land was purchased, and on September 30, 1951, the congregants dedicated the East Whittier United Presbyterian Church at 14061 East Second Street, where it stands today as a symbol of caring and service to all who enter.
+In response to this need, land was purchased, and on September 30, 1951, the congregation proudly dedicated the East Whittier United Presbyterian Church at 14061 East Second Street.
+Today, this church stands as a lasting symbol of care, compassion, and service to all who enter, welcoming everyone with open arms and a commitment to community support.

 Scroll to Top